-42 A drafting oversight prevented the FRDC from using voluntary marketing contributions for marketing purposes.
-The Department of Agriculture undertook to amend the legislation to remedy it.
+A drafting oversight prevented the FRDC from using voluntary marketing contributions for marketing purposes.
+The Department of

+Agriculture undertook to amend the legislation to remedy it.
 On 16 August 2018, the Primary Industries Research and Development Amendment Bill 2017 was passed by both houses of parliament.
 This Bill amended the PIRD Act to allow the FRDC to use voluntary marketing contributions to invest in marketing activities.
 It allowed a more flexible approach to deliver marketing services for Australian fishing and aquaculture.
 It also opened the doors for FRDC to work with other research and development corporations, such as Wine Australia, to deliver integrated Australian marketing activities.
+Although Seafood Industry Australia (SIA) covered marketing in its original prospectus, little has yet eventuated in this space.